 The Guidelines for FHA Condo Approval 2016

-Although there are many FHA Condo Approval Guidelines, these are the basics that will determine eligibility.
+Although there are many eligibility factors within the FHA Condo Approval Guidelines, these are some the basics that determine eligibility.
 These requirements are taken directly from the FHA guidelines.

-- Delinquent Dues: No more than 15% of units can be arrear more than 60 days.
+- Delinquent Dues: No more than 15% of units can be arrear in their assessments more than 60 days

-- Any investor/entity (single or multiple owner entities) may own up to 50 percent of the total units IF at least 50 percent of the total units in the complex are owner occupied as principal residences.
+- Any investor/entity (single or multiple owner entities) may own up to 50% of the total units IF at least 50% of the total units in the complex are owner occupied as principal residences.
 (The previous limit was 10%)

-- No more than 50% of the units can be Rentals / Investor owned.
+- No more than 50% of the units can be investor owned / rentals

-- Sufficient Budget required – at least 10% of budgeted income must go toward a reserve account.
+- Reserve funding requirement – at least 10% of all budgeted income must go toward a reserve account

 - General Liability – insuring all common elements, and public ways

 - Fidelity Bond (aka Employee Dishonesty or Crime Insurance) – for communities with 20+ units.
 Covers the Board of Directors and Employees that handle association funds.
-Must be 3 months aggregate assessments on all units + Reserves.
-Note: This type of insurance is different than D&O insurance.
+Must be 3 months aggregate assessments of all units + Reserves.
+Note: This type of insurance is different than D&O

 To see a list of required documents for FHA Condo Approval, click here.